 There is one thing you probably dread the most and that’s being told by your dentist that the only way to resolve your receding teeth is to have them removed and replaced with dentures.
 This is not the sort of news anyone wants to hear.
 There are ways of improving the effects of gum recession, but in the last few years a new technique has been developed called the pinhole surgical technique.
+How much does pinhole surgical technique cost though?
 At present this technique can cost quite a lot of money and is not yet normally available on the NHS.
 The approximate overall cost starts at around £1,000 depending on the dentist.

-The usual treatment available for gum recession is a connective tissue graft normally used in the worst cases of gum recession.
+The usual treatment available for gum recession is a connective tissue graft.
+This is normally used in the worst cases of gum recession.
 A flap of the victim’s skin is cut off the palate and some tissue is taken away from beneath the flap and sewn onto gum tissue surrounding the exposed root.

 This procedure isn’t usually available on the NHS.
 The treatment takes some time to complete because only 1 or 2 teeth can be treated in a single appointment and it can up to 2 weeks to heal.
 However, the pinhole surgical technique is less invasive, less painful and there is a shorter healing time.
 It involves a small puncture hole in the gum with no need for any cutting and stitching.
 It’s only been in use in Britain in the last 2 years and was developed by John Chao, a U.S. dentist.